 So we decided not to ride any more bullet trains during our trip.
 But oh, life plays tricks and we ended up paying the over JPY 10.000/person ticket again.

-The thing is: we went to Universal Studios Osaka on the day before our travel.
+The thing is: we went to Universal Studios Osaka on the day before our travel day.
 We had to go on Friday, as we had a typhoon on Tuesday and a holiday on Thursday.
 We came home a bit before midnight.
 The kids were super tired (aka grumpy, impatient, crying and all that) on our travel date and having 4 of those (plus 2 adults in the same state) on a 10-hour bus ride didn’t seem so attractive.
-Driving was the best option, but we ruled it out as it would take around 6 hours and the price ended up being only a little bit cheaper than the shinkansen.
-The shinkansen took 3 hours – and it was due to heavy rain, as it usually takes a bit over 2 hours.
+Driving was the best option, but we ruled it out as it would take around 6 hours and the price ended up being only a little bit cheaper than the Shinkansen.
+The Shinkansen took 3 hours – and it was due to heavy rain, as it usually takes a bit over 2 hours.

 Here are a few tips for those of you thinking of taking a bullet train in Japan with kids: